Quick Jump Menu

 - Buy your domain name at NameCheap.

-5. You’ll see a list of your domains.
-Click on the Manage button to the right of the one you want to host at Stablehost.
+10. You’ll see a list of your domains.
+Click on the Manage button to the right of the domain you are setting up.

-6. One the Domain Details screen, make sure you are on the Domain tab.
-Under Nameservers, select Custom DNS and then enter the two DNS given to you by Stablehost.
-They may be the same as mine in this screenshot:
+11. On the Domain Detail screen, find the Nameservers and select Custom DNS and then enter the DNS given to you by your host:

 OK, that will now take up to 24 hours (usually a lot less) to propagate, which means you have a few hours before you can work on your site.

-Periodically, check your domain in a browser and you’ll see a message from your hosting company when it’s ready.
+Periodically, check your domain in a browser and you’ll see your website when it is ready.

 You can then go in and install WordPress.